bmandyson/It-projects/README.md

 Hello My name is Mandyson.
-Thnk you for visiting my repository, navigate through my files and videos for what I've been to.
+Thank you for visiting my repository, navigate through my files and videos for what I've been to.
 Please reach out to my email mandysonbernard@gmail.com for any questions, feedback or interests.